-The purpose of this organization is the prevention of cruelty to animals, the relief of suffering among animals, and the extension of humane education.
+The purpose of this organization is the prevention of cruelty, the relief of suffering among animals, and the extension of humane education.

 Our goal is to help stop the killing of unwanted cats and dogs in Mason County by offering a certificate program to the community for spaying/neutering their pets.

 Those Who Benefit: Everyone in the community who chooses to own a pet can benefit from our program.
 With this incentive of offsetting some of the cost of the surgical procedure, many have chosen to spay/neuter their pets.
-When this procedure is finished it makes for a calmer, healthier and happier pet for the owner.
-By spaying/neutering the owner has less worry about placing and feeding unwanted puppies and kittens.
-There is less cats and dogs roaming the countryside and neighborhoods being a nuisance.
+When this procedure is finished it makes for a calmer, healthier, and happier pet for the owner.
+By spaying/neutering, the owner has less worry about placing and feeding unwanted puppies and kittens.
+There are fewer cats and dogs roaming the countryside and neighborhoods being a nuisance.

 By spaying/neutering animals we are trying to eliminate the suffering and abuse shown in the previous paragraph to cats and dogs and their unborn generations.
-With spaying/neutering an animal’s life also becomes healthier.
+With spaying/neutering, an animal’s life also becomes healthier.
 Health problems of the reproductive organs are eliminated in females and prostate problems and tumors are stopped in males.
-The life expectancy of cats and dogs are lengthened by this procedure.
+The life expectancy of cats and dogs is lengthened by this procedure.